metrorailings/OwlBlog/content/posts/week-15-insights-1.md

 Once again, the Cowboys with their pass rush have been stifling.

 Giants have found life in their offense behind Saquon and Booker.

+Solid use of skill personnel from Kellen Moore to open up men around the field.
+On one third down, Moore had Elliott line up as a fullback with CeeDee Lamb as the tailback.
+It was interesting enough to trip up the Giant defense.

+Tony Pollard may be a vector for this Dallas offense.
+Zeke just isn't the same force he was when he started out.